-The leaves are in full color and the trails await- get out on your ATV or OHV on any of many four-wheeling trails that surround the Whitefish Chain.
+The Whitefish area trails await- get out on your ATV or OHV on any of many four-wheeling trails that surround the Whitefish Chain.

 From state forests to grant in aid trails, there are lots of places to enjoy the woods on an ATV and see the country that the Whitefish Chain is known for, from lakes to forests.